acode/cli/README.md

 has certainly been an inspiration.

-- The amazingly talented people and friends of [AngelPad](https://angelpad.org) who pick us up when we're low and put us in our place when we need to get work done.
+- The amazingly talented people and friends of [AngelPad](https://angelpad.org) always pick us up when we're low and put us in our place when we need to get work done.

-## Contact
+# Contact

 We'd love for you to pay attention to [@Polybit](https://twitter.com/polybit) and what we're building next!
 If you'd consider joining the team, [shoot us an e-mail](mailto:careers@polybit.com).

 You can also follow me, the original author, on Twitter: [@keithwhor](https://twitter.com/keithwhor).

 Issues encouraged, PRs welcome, and we're happy to have you on board!
 Enjoy and happy building :)